End-to-end-provenance/RDataTracker/README_rdt.md

 Rprofile.site or .Rprofile file).
 If prov.dir is set to ".", the current working directory is used.

-RDataTracker provides two modes of operation.
+rdt provides two modes of operation.
 In script mode, the prov.run function is used to execute a script and collect provenance as the script executes.
 In console mode, provenance is collected during a console session.
 Here the prov.init function is used to initiate provenance collection, prov.save is used to save provenance collected since the last time prov.save was used, and prov.quit is used to save and close the provenance file.

-The level of detail collected by RDataTracker may be set using parameters of the prov.run and prov.init functions.
+The level of detail collected by rdt may be set using parameters of the prov.run and prov.init functions.
 Options include collecting provenance inside functions and inside control constructs and saving snapshots of large intermediate values as separate files.
 These